romelBen/gvm_bash_script/README.md

 - `GVM_VERSIONS`: The GVM version to install (default = 21.04)
 - `GVM_ADMIN_PWD`: The initial admin password. (please change the password...BIG security risk) (default = admin)

+## Installation and Testing Procedure
+- For installation purposes, go to the directory and run `./build-gvm-ami.sh` in your VM or server.
+- For testing purposes, I currently use Packer (HCL2) to create the image in AWS which will then build the AMI once successful.
+Please change the settings to what you want.
+To build in your own account in AWS, go ahead and first setup by installing `awscli` and then execute `aws configure` (where it will ask for you to enter your `secret key` and `secret access key`).
+Once this is done, run `packer build aws_ubuntu_ami.json.pkr.hcl` and Packer will begin to build the AMI in your environment.

 ## Requirements
 - Installation works on these distros:
   - Debian 10